Kenya-Rae/mani-and-me/README.md

 - A structured and PEP8 compliant.
 - Easily add, edit and delete products on the online store.
 - Manage product categories and subcategories to organize my store effectively, allowing customers to navigate easily
-- Demonstrate what I have learnt with Python and external libiraries.
+- Demonstrate what I have learnt with Python and external libraries.
 - A site that functions and is consistent with handling data.
-As well as accepts payments and send email confirmations.
+As well as accept payments and send email confirmations.
-- Navigation bar that alllows users to access different parts of the sites.
+- Navigation bar that allows users to access different parts of the sites.
 - Sign up, login and logout feature to allow a user to sign up.
-They can logout of the session when they are finished using the site.
+They can log out of the session when they are finished using the site.
 - Dashboard, for users to view their past orders and edit/update shipping information.

 ## Design Choices

-### Main Technologies, Languages, Libaries and APIs Used
+### Main Technologies, Languages, Libraries and APIs Used

 - HTML
 - CSS